As those of you who have followed me for some time would know. The road of speech and articulation has been a rocky one for us.

 This is helping children not just make the sounds but also associate the letter visually and helping them identify it.
 I believe this is called ‘phonics’.

-Once you’ve also read the book, there are additional cards to continue with and work through other sounds.
+Once you’ve read the book, there are additional cards to continue with and work through other sounds.

 We’ve been using the program now for over 4 months, with both Annabelle and Teddy!
 And have found it’s been a wonderful resource for both girls for their stages of development.